 Naturgy plays a direct or indirect part, through UNESA - the coordinator organisation of Spanish nuclear operators - in prestigious international organisations in the field of nuclear energy, such as the NEI (Nuclear Energy Institute), WANO (World Association of Nuclear Operators), EPRI (Electric Power Research Institute), etc. It also very actively participates in various domestic forums linked with nuclear research and development.

 2. NATURGY'S NUCLEAR ASSETS

-Naturgy has experience as a nuclear operator since 1968 and owns the following nuclear assets which are currently commercially operated:
+Naturgy has experience as a nuclear operator since 1968 since the commissioning and operation of the José Cabrera nuclear power plant.